zio/zio-http/docs/dsl/body.md

 }
 ```

-Let say we create a body from a `MultipartForm`:
+Let say we create a body from a multipart form:

 ```scala mdoc:silent
 val body =